48 Simple Ways to Improve Your Sex Life

 "One really exciting possibility for dealing with reduced libido from antidepressants comes from an unexpected source, the spice Saffron," says McGough.
 "Saffron has historically been considered an aphrodisiac, but only recently has it gotten attention for helping with depression and helping women recover from low libido caused by antidepressants."
 In fact, one study published in the Human Psychopharmacology: Clinical and Experimental Journal found that that saffron significantly helped women who had lost their libido from taking an antidepressant.

 Who knew you could eat your way to a better sex life—quite literally?
 One of the most famous aphrodisiac food is oysters, which are high in zinc and long known to be sexually stimulating.
-(These are the 19 best natural aphrodisiac foods.)
 In fact, one study found that the amino acids found in oysters boost production of the sex hormones, testosterone and progesterone.
 Other sex-boosting foods to add to your grocery list include chili peppers, avocado, chocolate, bananas and watermelon.
+These are the 19 best foods to boost your sex drive naturally.

 While this autumnal fruit might not be considered an aphrodisiac, it's loaded with good-for-you nutrients like antioxidants, flavonoids, and dietary fiber.
 It also may help boost your sex drive.
 One study published in the journal Archives of Gynecology and Obstetrics, linked apple consumption to better sexual satisfaction in younger women.